scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 * An endpoint realizes that a segment is faulty
 * An endpoint needs to signal to its local AS that a segment is faulty
-* A Local AS needs to signal to a CORE AS that a segment is faulty
+* A Local AS needs to signal to a core AS that a segment is faulty
-* A CORE AS needs to:
+* A core AS needs to:
   * change policy to exclude faulty segments AND/OR
-  * signal other COREs and ISDs to stop delivering the segment (they only deliver 5 each, so any faulty segment shoud be avoided)
+  * signal other cores and ISDs to stop delivering the segment (they only deliver 5 each, so any faulty segment shoud be avoided)

 ### Implications